KevinJohnsonDev/TSQLAnalyzer/README.md

 Currently you'd have to modify the program.cs to get real use out of this as it's really just a bundle of tools currently.

-The core of these libraries is still in progress and the console program will be extended as things get closer to completion
+The core of these libraries is still in progress and the console program will be extended as things get closer to completion.

 - Clone the repository
 - Run in Visual Studio 2022